pragmatrix/Konstruktor2/README.md

-Konstruktor is a tiny dependency injection container for .NET 3.5.
+Konstruktor is a constructor dependency injector for .NET.

 Konstruktor features: